techidaily/site-win11/source/_posts/how-to-engage-immediate-assist-feature-windows-11.md

 ## 2\.
 Use the Windows Search Tool

- Another way to open the Quick Assist tool is through the[Windows Search](https://www.makeuseof.com/windows-search-use-guide/) tool.
+ Another way to open the Quick Assist tool is through the [Windows Search](https://www.makeuseof.com/windows-search-use-guide/) tool.
 This can be especially helpful if any of the shortcut keys on your keyboard don't work for some reason.

 To open Quick Assist through the search tool, follow these steps: